Packerfan81/JayeEngelhardt.github.io/project1.md

 ## Project description

 **This program simulates a restaurant ordering experience, allowing users to:**

 1. Choose a Restaurant:

-    -Select from a list of available restaurants.
+    Select from a list of available restaurants.
     View previous customer reviews for the chosen restaurant (loaded from a text file).
     Proceed directly to the menu without reviewing past comments.

 2. Browse the Menu:

     Access the menu for the chosen restaurant (loaded from a separate text file).
     View available dishes and their descriptions.

 3. Build Your Order:

     Select items from the menu to add them to your order.
     Add or remove items as needed.

 4. Review and Pay:

     View a detailed receipt listing the chosen items and their prices.
     Add a tip (as a percentage) to the order total.
     Pay for the order using a simulated card payment.

 5. Review and Rate (Optional):

     Review the chosen restaurant based on your experience.
     Submit a rating (numerical score) for the restaurant.
     The user's review and rating are stored in a text file for future reference by other users.